On the Rosebud Opera House stage:

 Join a community of community building skills and varied interests.
-Together we create safe place for our citizens and guests that is creative and resilient.
+Together create a safe place for people that is creative and resilient.
 We are committed to be a welcoming place for all.

-Explore a valley full of stories and longings: of nomadic people that lived here since the last Great Ice Age, of vast migrations of settlers who came to start new lives, of ranchers/cowboys who braved the weather and loneliness to husband vast herds of livestock, of the last great open-range cattle round-up, of building a farming community by shear persistence, of rural survival in the face of overwhelming international urbanization.
+Explore a valley full of stories and longings: of nomadic people that lived here since the last Great Ice Age, of vast migrations of settlers who came to start new lives, of ranchers/cowboys who braved the weather and loneliness to take care of vast herds of livestock, of building a farming community by shear persistence, of rural survival in the face of overwhelming international urbanization.
 Rosebud’s depth of cultural history is a national treasure.

 We have attracted writers, composers, artists, families and international friends.
-During all seasons it is open for new visitors who journey to become better acquainted with the stories and the people.
+We welcome new visitors who journey to become better acquainted with the stories and the people.

 Today Rosebud’s heart is the people who tell these stories, at home or on the world’s stages networking with other creative people.
 It is the farmers whose productivity feeds a hungry world.
 Come, celebrate with us in festivals and country living.